owaismujtaba/mind-voice/Readme.md

 The `mind-voice` project follows a structured approach, orchestrated by the `run.py` script and `config.yaml`.

 1.  **Configuration:** The `config.yaml` file defines which pipelines to run, specifies input/output directories, and sets parameters for data loading, preprocessing, analysis, and plotting.
-2.  **BIDS Dataset Creation (Optional):** If configured, `run.py` first calls the `create_bids_dataset` function from `src/dataset/bids.py`.
-This process reads raw XDF files (using `src/dataset/data_reader.py`), performs initial EEG resampling, and organizes the data into a BIDS-compliant directory structure using `mne-bids`.
-This ensures data standardization for subsequent analyses.
-3.  **Data Loading and Preprocessing:** The `BIDSDatasetReader` (`src/dataset/data_reader.py`) is central to loading either raw XDF data or pre-existing BIDS data.
-It then applies a comprehensive preprocessing pipeline:
-    *   Setting channel types and applying a standard EEG montage.
-    *   Identifying and interpolating noisy channels using `pyprep`.
-    *   Applying band-pass filters to the EEG data.
-    *   Setting an EEG reference.
-    *   Removing artifacts (e.g., EOG) using Independent Component Analysis (ICA).
-Processed data is saved to a `derivatives` folder to avoid re-computation.
-4.  **Epoching:** `EEGEpochBuilder` (`src/dataset/eeg_epoch_builder.py`) and `DataLoader` (`src/dataset/data_loader.py`) are used to extract specific time segments (epochs) from the continuous EEG data.
-This is done based on detailed event annotations embedded in the EEG files, allowing for precise isolation of experimental conditions like visual stimuli, overt speech, covert speech, or rest periods.
-5.  **Analysis Pipelines:**
-    *   **P100 Analysis:** The `P100AnalysisPipeline` (`src/pipelines/p100_pipeline.py`) loads epoched data for visual and control (rest/fixation) conditions.
-The `P100ComponentAnalyzer` (`src/analysis/p_100_analyser.py`) then computes P100 peak latency and amplitude.
-Results are saved as CSVs and visualized by `P100Plotter` (`src/visualizations/p100_plotter.py`).
-    *   **Brainwave Decoding:** The `OvertCovertRestPipeline` (`src/pipelines/overt_covert_rest_pipeline.py`) prepares epoched data for overt, covert, and rest conditions.
-It addresses class imbalance using `RandomOverSampler` and normalizes the data.
-An `OvertCoverRestClassifier` (`src/decoding/overt_covert_rest_model.py`), a custom CNN model, is then trained to classify these states.
-Performance metrics (accuracy, confusion matrix, classification report) are saved.
-6.  **Voice Anonymization:** The `VoiceAnonymizerPipeline` (`src/anonymization/voice_snonymizer.py`) processes audio files by applying pitch and formant shifting using `librosa` and `parselmouth`, respectively, to create anonymized audio outputs.
-7.  **Visualization & Reporting:** Various scripts in `src/visualizations` (e.g., `plot_accuracy.py`, `plot_confusion_matrix.py`, `erp_grand_visual_rest.py`, `peak_mean_visual_rest.py`) generate informative plots and aggregate statistical summaries to effectively communicate the findings from the analysis pipelines.

 ## Getting Started